wiseStann/CCollections/README.md

 &nbsp; &nbsp; &nbsp; &nbsp; One disadvantage of using arrays to store data is that arrays are static structures and therefore can't be easily extended or reduced to fit the data set.
 Unlike arrays, the elements in linked lists are not stored at contiguous memory locations.
 They are linked using pointers as shown in the image above.
 Each element of a list is comprising of two items - the data and a reference to the next node.
 The last node has a reference to null.
 A linked list is a dynamic data structure, therefore number of nodes in a list is not fixed and can grow and shrink on demand.
 Any application which has to deal with an unknown number of objects will need to use a linked list.
 </br></br>

-&nbsp; &nbsp; &nbsp; &nbsp; Let's see what features the library provide to use a linked list data structure.
+&nbsp; &nbsp; &nbsp; &nbsp; Let's see what features the library provides to use a linked list data structure.
 </br>

 ![](https://github.com/StarKerrr/CCollections/blob/master/res/SListUsage.png)